flot/flot.github.com/README.md

 ```

 ## Data format ##
-The pcolor plugin expects that the that is composed of 3 arrays, one for the horizontal coordinates, one for the vertical coordinates, and one for the values:
+The pcolor plugin expects that the data is composed of 3 arrays, one for the horizontal coordinates, one for the vertical coordinates, and one for the values:
 ```
 data = [x coordinates <1D or 2D array>, y coordinates <1D or 2D array>, values <2D array>]
 ```